Tasty Recipes for the Home Cook

 How to store:

 Allow the cones to cool completely before storing.
-Place in an airtight container and store for up to a week at room temperature and 2 weeks refrigerated.
+Place them in an airtight container and store them for up to a week at room temperature and two weeks refrigerated.

-I prefer to keep the cones in the refrigerator to extend the shelf life.
-It also keeps the cones crisp.
-Storing at room temperature puts them at risk for softening, especially in humid weather.
+I prefer to keep the cones in the refrigerator to extend their shelf life and keep them crisp.
+Storing at room temperature puts them at risk of softening, especially in humid weather.

 Helpful tips: